Cajun spice rub. A kick of seasoning from Louisiana, salt-free so you can add your own salt separately.

 The other problem is spice blends with salt in them make it hard to season food properly.
 If you use brines as often as I do, you can't use store-bought spice blends without over salting the food.

-OK, rant over.
-I usually throw together my spice blends, from my spice cabinet, in small quantities.
-But I make Cajun seasoning in big batches, so I always have it at hand.
-I've been a fan of Cajun seasoning ever since I heard my first "BAM!" from Emeril, over ten years ago.* Back then, there was no choice - if I wanted Emeril's essence seasoning, I had to make my own.
+I've been a fan of Cajun seasoning ever since I heard my first "BAM!" from Emeril, over ten years ago.
+Back then, there was no choice - if I wanted Emeril's essence seasoning, I had to make my own.
 When Emeril started selling his line of spice blends in the grocery store, I thought my work was over.
 That's how I found out about salt in spice blends - I flipped the jar over, to see if it matched the recipe I used, and saw salt listed as the first ingredient.
 Oh, well, back to mixing my own.

-Recipe: Cajun Spice Rub
+Cajun Rub Ingredients

 Adapted From: Emeril Lagasse, Louisiana Real and Rustic